jonashdown/Blog/posts/aws_gotchas.md

     },
     UpdateExpression: 'SET ttl = :t',
     ExpressionAttributeValues: {
-      ':t': timeInSeconds() //record will be deleted momentarily from now }
+      ':t': getFutureTimeInSeconds() //record will be deleted 24 hours from now }

   }).promise()